mibege/pawnwalker/README.md

 * python 3 must be install from https://www.python.org/downloads/

-* django must be install with pip install django
+* install the required library using pip install -r requirements.txt

 * inside pawnwalker run the server with python manage.py runserver